anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="2.3"></a>
 ## Architectural Principles

-Following are a number of key architectural principles that apply to all Reference Architectures produced by CNTT:
+Following are a number of key architectural principles that apply to all Reference Architectures produced by Anuket:

 1. **Open source preference:** To ensure, by building on technology available in open source projects, that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready Cloud Infrastructure solution portfolio.